GogikarLahiri/GogikarLahiri/README.md

 💻 What I’m Currently Working On

+Zomato Restaurant Data Analysis Using Python
+This project analyzes a Zomato dataset to uncover insights into restaurant trends, customer preferences, and pricing patterns.

-📊 Healthcare Data Analysis Project
+Healthcare Data Analysis Project
 Analyzing healthcare datasets to discover insights and patterns using Python and data visualization tools.

 Social Media Engagement Analysis Using Python Project